JoaoVitorPimenta/qgis-plugin-temporal-resample/README.md

 This plugin only has one tool, which is:

 ## Temporal Resample
-This tool create a vectorized inundation area from a DEM, a area and from a parameter provided by the user, which could be elevation, height, area or volume
+This tool interpolates the geographic coordinates of a layer of points based on a pre-established mathematical method and temporal spacing, making the new layer have points equally spaced in time.

+**Inputs:**
-**Input Layer:** The layer with each feature representing a point in time.
+**Input Layer:** The layer with each feature representing a point in time
-**Field with datetime:** The field with datetime values.
+**Field with datetime:** The field with datetime values
-**Date time format:** The datetime format that the field values ​​are in.
+**Date time format:** The datetime format that the field values ​​are in
-**Delta time:** The new time difference in features after resampling.
+**Delta time:** The new time difference in features after resampling
-**Method:** Mathematical method for interpolating coordinates.
+**Method:** Mathematical method for interpolating coordinates
 **Order:** If the method is slinear or polynomial, the order of the function.

 **Output:**
-**Resampled layer:** The path to the resampled layer.
+**Resampled layer:** The path to the resampled layer

 ## Example of use
 You have data from points that are variously spaced in time and you want to standardize them to data every 5 minutes, interpolating the data using the spline method with order 3, to have a smoother curve

 The sequence of images represents:
 1: Point layer with datetime field
 2: Point layer attribute table
 3: Parameters for Temporal Resample processing
 4: Resampled point layer
 5: Resampled point layer attribute table

 ![Point layer with datetime field](./imgsREADME/1.png)
 ![Point layer attribute table](./imgsREADME/2.png)